Luxury or Need for Cowboys to Draft Another 1st-Round OL?

 But, it’s not only the money that makes drafting a first-round OL a luxury.

 Four out of five of the Cowboys OL are already pretty much set in stone.
 The left guard position is really the only unoccupied position right now, but that could be filled rather easily.
-This, of course, is assuming Tyron Smith stays healthy, but regardless, he is the starting left tackle when the begins.
+This, of course, is assuming Tyron Smith stays healthy, but regardless, he is the starting left tackle when the 2018 season begins.

 Need